transparency.

 where each $12 goes.

-85% of every subscription, after stripe’s payment processing fee, goes straight to the rights holders / artists of what you played that month. the remaining 15% keeps second press running.
+70% of every subscription, after stripe’s payment processing fee, goes straight to the artists*you played that month — their master royalty. second press pays APRA AMCOS directly for the communication of musical works on top of that — a further 15% of net revenue covering songwriter royalties. the remaining 15% keeps second press running.

 where it goes as we grow.